SparkPost/support-docs/articles/reporting/health-score.md

 ![Health Score Components](media/health-score/components.png)

-TODO: UPDATE COMPONENTS
-The components are as follows:
-* **List Quality** – Percent of injections sent to email addresses matching patterns that may indicate a low-quality list.
+* **Subscriber Quality** – The share of injections that match address patterns associated with problematic list procurement and hygiene practices.
 * **Hard Bounces** – Percent of injections that returned hard bounces.
 * **Block Bounces** – Percent of injections that returned block bounces.
 * **Complaints** – Percent of injections that received a spam complaint.